WeblateOrg/weblate/docs/admin.rst

 created and named as "cs_CZ (generated)".
 You should adjust the definition and report this back to Weblate authors so that missing language can be included in next release.

+The subproject contains all important parameters for working with Git and getting translations out of it:

+Repo
+    Git repository used to pull changes.
+Push
+    Git URL used for pushing, this is completely optional and push support will be disabled when this is empty.
+Repoweb
+    URL of repository browser to display source files (location where messages are used).
+When empty no such links will be generated.
+Branch
+    Which brach to checkout from the Git and where to look for translations.
+Filemask
+    Mask of files to translate including path.
+It should include one * replacing language code.
+In case your Git repository contains more than one translation files (eg. more Gettext domains), you need to create separate subproject for each.
+For example ``po/*.po`` or ``locale/*/LC_MESSAGES/django.po``.

 .. note::